Thertzlor/Revenant/README.md

 ![Logo](./media/Revenant_logo.png)
 # Revenant: Advanced Lua framework for LGS profiles
+Are you fed up with the limitations of the LGS macro system?
+Would you prefer to map your keybindings and macros in a simple text file rather than a clunky GUI?

-The goal is simple: A way to utilize the full power of Logitech's lua scripting feature without having to wrestle with the awkward API, usable even for anyone without much lua programming experience.
+**Revenant** is a framework that provides a unified and native way to utilize the full power of Logitech's lua scripting features not just without having to wrestle with the awkward API but with the overall intention to be usable without much lua programming experience.
+> **Important:** This script only works with the original **Logitech Gaming Software** and does not support G-Hub, since critical features are missing in the G-Hub implementation of the lua API.
+If you are stuck with a newer device that only supports G-Hub...
+I feel sorry for you but there's really nothing to do besides complaining to Logitech.

+When using Revenant you don't write *lua*, you define macro logic within Revenant's templating language that just happens to take the form of lua tables.
 ```lua
 local profile = ...
 local k = profile.key